Surf lifesavers aren’t beating around the bush when it comes to water safety this summer.

 “With that in mind, it’s really important that every single Queenslander – regardless of where they live – is equipped with some of the basic skills, information and knowledge to protect themselves and others while in the water this summer.

-“The Breaka Beach to Bush program helps our surf lifesavers continue to spread important messages far and wide throughout Queensland.
-It’s a really fun program for the kids and the lifesavers alike, delivering potentially lifesaving water safety lessons in a fun and engaging way,” she said.
+“The Breaka Beach to Bush program helps our surf lifesavers continue to spread important water safety messages far and wide throughout Queensland.
+It’s a really fun program for the kids and the lifesavers alike, delivering potentially lifesaving water safety lessons in a fun and engaging way, and giving participants some skills they’ll hopefully be able to take with them for life,” she said.